THE ANCIENT GREEK WORLD

 - There are so many things to do in Greece.
 See all of the best things to do in Greece from Get Your Guide here

-- For where to stay near the Acropolis, see my post Everything You Need to Know About Visiting the Acropolis
+- To help you plan your trip to the Acropolis, read Everything You Need to Know About Visiting the Acropolis and Best Athens Hotels near the Acropolis

 - For the must-see Ancient Akrotiri Minoan city on Santorini, see my blog post here